 In the years that followed, Kefalari slowly rebuilt, although rebuilding was difficult due to the communist presence and the bloody, chaotic civil war that was going on between the government and left-wing groups.
 Mother Eleni and the kids had a simple, yet tough, life.
 When they became old enough, Ilias and Vlasios went to school in Kiato, the nearest city with a high school.
 The brothers lived in Kiato during the week and would take food from home for their week’s stay and cook for themselves.
 Vlasios went on to finish high school, while Ilias jumped at the offer to go to the country that helped liberate his homeland, the United States of America.

-Ilias left Greece on April 16, 1952 aboard the rickety Greek steamship, Nea Hellas, and arrived in New York city on April 30th.
+Ilias departed from the Port of Piraeus on April 15, 1952 aboard the Greek steamship, Nea Hellas, and arrived in New York city on April 30th.
 He was only 14 years old.
 He remembers being in a closet-sized room at the bottom of the ship and being seasick most of the way.
 He was probably traveling third class.
 There’s a video on the history of the Nea Hellas here.
 The Ellis Island registry has him listed as Elias D. Politis.
 When he arrived in NYC, a Greek family met him, kept him overnight, and saw that he got on a train for the 3-day trip to East St. Louis, Illinois, where his uncle was living.
 Theo Tom worked for a Greek man named Karnezis at a small, local liquor store called Nine-Barrel-Five, probably named after the large St. Louis-based 9-0-5 liquor store.
 Ilias stayed with his Uncle for a couple of days in his one-room apartment, but soon he found a Greek family with a room to rent and paid them to house Ilias.

 On the work front, after returning from the Navy, Lou continued to work as a waiter, first at Tony’s, then at Nantucket Cove.
 An opportunity came up to purchase a small diner in St. Louis’ Central West End area.
 Lou and the then current owner struck a deal and Lou later brought in his brother.
 Demetra also began working there and the siblings that went through the war together in a small Greek village were reunited.
-40+ years later, but not without some ups and downs, the Majestic Restaurant is a St. Louis institution, the Majestic Restaurant shut its doors for the last time in April 2014.
+After a remarkable run of 53 years as a St. Louis institution, the Majestic Restaurant shut its doors for the last time in April 2014.

 Oh yeah, the coolest thing of all, though, is that Lou is my Dad!